1. basic issues

 - E.g. during the election of the board of managers the shareholders and the employees of the company could vote themselves.
 Their votes are weight according to their proportion of vote in the SB.

-- Such a procedure is not useful for the population-representatives and for the employees-representatives according to 4.2.b.
+- Such a procedure is not useful for the SB‑members of the third group and for the SB‑members of the employees according to 4.2.b.
 But they can give up their voting rights voluntarily.
-For example, for single votings every population-representative can voluntarily give her or his voting right to all employees or to all shareholders.
-So e.g. for every company separately a reaction is possible, whether rather a very close cooperation with the shareholders is appropriate (e.g. because the company is a cooperative and a big part of the voters of a population-representative are members and their relatives and acquaintances) or rather more distance to them.
+For example, for single votings every SB‑member of the third group can voluntarily give the voting right to all employees or to all shareholders.
+So e.g. for every company separately a reaction is possible, whether rather a very close cooperation with the shareholders is appropriate (e.g. because the company is a cooperative and a big part of the voters of a SB‑member of the third group are cooperative members and their relatives and acquaintances) or rather more distance to them.

 C.3 local utility companies for energy and water: For these it can be considered, whether rather C.1 or a 3‑groups‑co‑determination is appropriate (both alternatives are possible also for communal or municipal companies).
-One could think of a solution similar to C.1, the consumers would then correspond to the members.
+One could think of a solution similar to C.1, the consumers would then correspond to the cooperative members.
 But energy and water are often not obtained at the location where the customers of a utility company live.
-This rather speaks in favor of the use of a 3‑groups‑co‑determination, because through the population-representatives also those people can be represented, that live near the sources of energy and water.
+This rather speaks in favor of the use of a 3‑groups‑co‑determination, because through the SB‑members of the third group also those people can be represented, that live near the sources of energy and water.

 D. smaller medium sized companies